Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-prestige-classes.md

 The following are class features of the high proselytizer prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** High proselytizers are proficient with all simple weapons, all armor, and all shields.
+High proselytizers are proficient with all simple weapons, all armor, and all shields.

+### Spells per Day
-**Spells per Day:** At every other high proselytizer level, the character gains new spells per day as if he or she had also gained a level in a divine spellcasting class to which he or she belonged before adding the prestige class level.
+At every other high proselytizer level, the character gains new spells per day as if he or she had also gained a level in a divine spellcasting class to which he or she belonged before adding the prestige class level.
 If already an epic spellcaster, the